pulumi/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

 }
 ```

-With this setup Terraform generates a unique name for your Launch
+With this setup this provider generates a unique name for your Launch
 Configuration and can then update the AutoScaling Group without conflict before
 destroying the previous Launch Configuration.